KeepZen/pipe.js/ReadMe.md

 Object.is(pipe(v),v) // this also false
 ```

-## Pipe a function to other functions
+## Pipe a Function to Other Functions

 Pass a function to `pipe()`, like pass values to it, you get a **OBJECT**,
 which can pipe to other functions.